 Internet Use and Web Design

 For any photographer, basic internet savviness is an absolute must.
-Today, you can learn just about anything you need to know through online resources – but only if you know how to find them, vet the sources so that you know they are reliable and so forth.
+Today, you can learn just about anything you need to know through online resources – but only if you know how to find them, vet the sources to know they are reliable, and so forth.
 The ability to navigate the confusing online world we live in will put a wealth of information at your fingertips.

 But skills on the web go farther than that.
-For many photographers, maybe even for most photographers, particularly those who are serious about selling art or running another type of photography business, a website or some type of online portfolio is essential.
-Of course, one could pay a web designer to create a website but many photographers elect to DIY the task.
+For many photographers, maybe even for most photographers, mainly those serious about selling art or running another type of photography business, a website, or some online portfolio, is essential.
+Of course, one could pay a web designer to create a website, but many photographers elect to DIY the task.
 The fact is, in the beginning, you may not have the money to invest in professionals to build you a website, especially not when you are buying cameras and all the gear that goes with them!

 Some Publishing Knowledge is Helpful

 In a sense, modern photographers are also self-publishers these days.
-No longer are you simply handing your rolls of film, your prints or your negatives off to an editor or agent.
-Instead, photographers are creating their own portfolios, their own photographic stories, their own books, PDFs and other types of media.
+No longer are you merely handing your rolls of film, your prints, or your negatives off to an editor or agent.
+Instead, photographers create their portfolios, their own photographic stories, their books, PDFs, and other types of media.

-What all of this means is that you’ll need some basic knowledge of various publishing tools – the software that you’ll use to lay out books and PDFs, the tools you will need to create prints and so on.
-When it comes to creating portfolios or photographic stories, you’ll also need some storytelling skills since you won’t have an editor picking and choosing for you from among your negatives.
+What all of this means is that you’ll need some basic knowledge of various publishing tools – the software that you’ll use to layout books and PDFs, the tools you will need to create prints, and so on.
+When it comes to creating portfolios or photographic stories, you’ll also need some storytelling skills since you won’t have an editor picking and choosing from among your negatives.

 Self Promotion is Essential

-Fifty years ago, self-promotion wasn’t as difficult as it is today simply because there weren’t nearly so many avenues for self-promotion.
-You would send submissions to agents, editors at magazines, art directors at galleries and so on.
-If you did commercial photography or operated some type of photography business, then you found outlets such as newspapers to run ads.
+Fifty years ago, self-promotion wasn’t as tricky as today simply because there weren’t nearly so many avenues for self-promotion.
+You would send submissions to agents, editors at magazines, art directors at galleries, etc. If you did commercial photography or operated some photography business, you found outlets such as newspapers to run ads.
 Networking with people both inside and outside of your circle was important, too.

-All of these avenues still exist – and they are all still quite important for self-promotion.
+All of these avenues still exist – and they are all still quite crucial for self-promotion.
 However, today, there are even more ways to promote yourself, perhaps ways that are even more vital than the old ways of advertising your skills.
-Today, the best photographers are competent at digital marketing, which comes in a huge variety of forms, including websites, online networking and of course, a plethora of social media outlets that will require your attention.
+Today, the best photographers are competent at digital marketing, which comes in a wide variety of forms, including websites, online networking, and of course, a plethora of social media outlets that will require your attention.

 Computer Skills Above All Else

-Almost everything that you will do will revolve around the computer – not just internet skills, web design and self-promotion but also more basic operations.
+Almost everything you will do will revolve around the computer – not just internet skills, web design, and self-promotion but also more basic operations.
 File storage, for instance.
-All of your RAW files will need to be properly archived, sorted in such a way that makes it easy for you to find them and most importantly, backed up in several different ways.
-Knowledge of these tasks is absolutely vital when you’re dealing with tens of thousands or even hundreds of thousands of image files.
-There is simply no way to keep track of them all if you have not created an organized archiving and backup system.
+All of your RAW files will need to be archived appropriately, sorted in such a way that makes it easy for you to find them, and most importantly, backed up in several different ways.
+Knowledge of these tasks is vital when dealing with tens of thousands or even hundreds of thousands of image files.
+There is simply no way to keep track of them if you have not created an organized archiving and backup system.

-The modern photographer’s skill set has evolved dramatically and it all happened in the span of a few short years.
-There are many other modern skills that a photographer will need besides these – and as photography continues to evolve, likely many more skills that will need to be learned in the future, too.
+The modern photographer’s skill set has evolved dramatically, and it all happened in the span of a few short years.
+There are many other current skills that a photographer will need besides these – and as photography continues to evolve, likely many more skills that will need to be learned in the future, too.